-It was 90s Hindi cinema that introduced young Meenal to the modest burger.
-In 2022, approaching her late-twenties, she still remembers the way Shah Rukh Khan’s Raj encouraged Kajol’s Simran to eat a takeaway McDonald’s bun on a cold Swiss night in Dilwale Dulhania Le Jayenge.
+It was the 90s Hindi cinema that introduced young Meenal to the modest burger.
+In 2022, approaching her late-twenties, she still remembers the way Shah Rukh Khan’s Raj encouraged Kajol’s Simran to eat a takeaway McDonald’s bun on a cold Swiss night in the iconic Dilwale Dulhania Le Jayenge.

 Meenal, who was ten years old when I first met her in 2006, became a woman as I repeatedly interviewed her mother, Zahira, for more than a decade.
 Throughout the years, her enthusiasm for burgers grew unabated.
 Since I have no interest in boring you with my amateurish hot take on food culture, allow me to simply narrate how Meenal met and fell in love with the burger.I met Zahira and Meenal in Bapunagar, a neighbourhood in Ahmedabad, one of the poorest parts of the city.
 In the early 60s, the neighbourhood served as a residential area for low-income mill workers who came to Ahmedabad to work during the textile mill boom.
 Many of these mills closed in the late 90s, displacing factory workers and forcing them to turn to casual labour, home-based businesses, or migrant work outside Ahmedabad.
 Like Zahira, most women in Bapunagar today work as home-based garment workers, or are involved in the manufacturing of garments, tobacco products, boxes, incense sticks, and kites.